Respectful relationships, consent and personal safety program for grades 7 to 12

 ProjectYou! considers and celebrates the well-being of diverse voices that make up our communities.
 The program includes LGBTQIA+, culturally and linguistically diverse content to encourage inclusivity.
 The program is designed to be appropriate for people with a disability and can be further tailored to suit many needs.

 - The workshop is delivered in groups of up to 50 students per session as a full day or 2 x half days, which ensures the vital messaging and impact of the content is well received by the students.

 - Smaller tailored sessions are also available and we can present via Zoom if needed.

 Topics covered in ProjectYou!

-This topic utilises discussion, activities, and videos to address two is components of emotional intelligence:
+This topic utilises discussion, activities, and videos to address two components of emotional intelligence:

-- Personal safety where students learn to recognise when they are in an unsafe situation, understand their body signals indicating that they are unsafe, and manage the situation/environment/themselves in order to seek help or leave an unsafe situation.
+Personal safety: students learn to recognise when they are in an unsafe situation, understand their body signals indicating that they are unsafe, and manage the situation/environment/themselves in order to seek help or leave an unsafe situation.

-- Mental health where students learn to recognise when they are experiencing mental health difficulties, understand what mental health difficulties mean for them and the associated emotions and manage their mental health by seeking help.
+Mental health: students learn to recognise when they are experiencing mental health difficulties, understand what mental health difficulties mean for them and the associated emotions and manage their mental health by seeking help.

 This module provides students with a better understanding of the prevalence of bullying and how it can negatively impact youth.
 Students discuss ways they can safely intervene in a bullying situation (face to face and cyberbullying), how they can support each other and the importance of committing to a bully-free environment.
 They also analyse complex situations from the point of view of the victim, bully, and bystanders to understand escalating circumstances and the impact on everyone involved.

-The focus of this module is on stress management and self-care.
+Looking After Me: The focus of this module is on stress management, self-care and resilience-building strategies.
 Students also learn how to identify when they need professional help and are provided with a list of support services available to them.